Swanbourne

 AreaSearch analysis of employment trends sees Swanbourne performing better than 85% of local markets assessed across Australia

-At this time, 2654 residents were employed while the unemployment rate was 2.7% lower than Greater Perth's rate of 4.0%.
-Workforce participation was similar to Greater Perth's 65.2%.
-Leading employment industries included health care & social assistance, professional & technical services, and education & training.
-Swanbourne showed strong specialization in professional & technical services with an employment share 1.9 times the regional level but had lower representation in construction at 5.0% compared to the regional average of 9.3%.
+Workforce participation stands at 69.5%, slightly lower than Greater Perth's 71.6%.
+Census responses indicate that 14.6% of residents work from home.
+Leading employment industries are health care & social assistance, professional & technical, and education & training.
+The area has a strong specialization in professional & technical services, with an employment share 1.9 times the regional level, but construction shows lower representation at 5.0% compared to the regional average of 9.3%.

-The area appeared to offer limited local employment opportunities as indicated by Census data on working population versus resident population.
-From September 2024 to September 2025, labour force decreased by 3.1% and employment declined by 3.2%, increasing unemployment rate by 0.2 percentage points.
-This contrasted with Greater Perth where employment rose by 2.9%.
-State-level data as of 25-Nov showed WA employment contracted by 0.27% (losing 5,520 jobs) and the state unemployment rate was 4.6%, compared to national rates of 4.3% for unemployment and 0.14% for employment growth.
-Jobs and Skills Australia's national employment forecasts from May-25 projected national employment expansion by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Swanbourne's employment mix suggested local employment should increase by 7.2% over five years and 14.8% over ten years.
+Employment opportunities locally may be limited, as indicated by the working population versus resident population count.
+Over a 12-month period, labour force decreased by 3.0%, employment declined by 3.3%, and unemployment rate rose by 0.3 percentage points.
+In contrast, Greater Perth saw employment rise by 2.9% and labour force grow by 3.0%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Swanbourne's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though these are simple weighting extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment